emohawk13/dp-frontend-submit/README.md

 To complete this assignment I wanted to create a simple portfolio site for Simpsons Troy McClure.

+Initially I had planned on using an API provided earlier in the class to classify Planets from Star Wars.
+This feel through due the amount of JS needed and time.

 Instructions provided for the assignment:

 Wireframe your Website